ivanov/kanten/README.md

     [x] ctrl-g for file info
 [ ] (maybe) implement marking system (top lines?)
-    - like less, marks will only live for duration of program execution [ ] (maybe) support 'v' to edit, like less
+    - like less, marks will only live for duration of program execution [ ] support jumping to a particular line
-    - wouldn't support editing stdin, just like less
-[ ] support jumping to a particular line
     - would go along with editing a file at that line
     - and allow us to jump back into the same line after editing?